SNEL (translation: FAST) from Utrecht is a bike shop that has been there since 1940 until now.

 Now let’s get to it, the frame:

 Fun fact, the drawing on the fork crown is a compass.
 It’s a signature of high precision and craftsmanship from the Belgium frame building industry.
-Some rumors say that it’s a clock.
-The clock refers to the world hour record of Eddy Merck but that isn’t true.
+Some rumors say that it’s a clock that refers to the world hour record of Eddy Merck but that isn’t true.

 Look at the pictures and judge for yourself, this is something else than a mass produced Gazelle, Colnago or Gios.